-Morgan Stanley Capital International Inc. (MSCI) is a leading provider of equity (international and U.S.), fixed income and hedge fund indices.
-The MSCI Equity indices are designed to be used by a wide variety of global institutional market participants.
+Equity indices are designed to be used by a wide variety of global institutional market participants.
 They are available in local currency and U.S. dollars (US\$), and with or without dividends reinvested.7 MSCI's global equity indices have become the most widely used international equity benchmarks by institutional investors.
-Close to 2,000 organizations worldwide currently use the MSCI international equity benchmarks.
-Over US\$ 3 trillion of investments were benchmarked against these indices worldwide and approximately US\$ 300 to 350 billion are directly indexed at the time of the experiment.8 The indices with the largest international coverage are the MSCI ACWI (All Country World Index), which includes 50 developed and emerging equity markets, the MSCI World Index (based on 23 developed countries), the MSCI EM (Emerging Markets) Index (based on 27 emerging equity markets), the MSCI EAFE (Europe, Australasia, Far East) Index (based on 21 developed countries outside of North America), the MSCI Europe [based on 14 EU countries (except Luxemburg), plus Norway and Switzerland].
+Close to two thousand organizations worldwide currently use the MSCI international equity benchmarks.
+Over US\$ 3 trillion of investments were benchmarked against these indices worldwide and approximately US\$ 300-350 billion are directly indexed at the time of the experiment.8 The indices with the largest international coverage are the MSCI ACWI (All Country World Index), which includes fifty developed and emerging equity markets, the MSCI World Index (based on twenty-three developed countries), the MSCI EM (Emerging Markets) Index (based on twenty-seven emerging equity markets), the MSCI EAFE (Europe, Australasia, Far East) Index (based on twenty-one developed countries outside of North America), and the MSCI Europe (based on fourteen EU countries [except Luxembourg], plus Norway and Switzerland) Index.